-Smartphone Netiquette is the cultural.
-Consequently, mobile activity that surrounds phones with internet connections and Operating Systems (OS’s).
+Smartphone netiquette rules are the culture of mobile phones.
+Consequently, activity that surrounds phones with internet connections.
 Given, devices can do things computers used to.

 Smartphone Netiquette Rules